 Dr Bicos comments on the injury Victor Martinez sustained to his knee.
 Martinez supposedly has a meniscal tear that will need a surgical intervention.

 With the baseball season in full swing (literally), we are seeing an increased incidence of elbow injuries…especially in pitchers.
+This edmonton physiotherapist here can help to ensure fast injury recovery and rapid pain relief.
 To know more about injuries visit this weblink.

 The ulnar collateral ligament (UCL) is a ligament on the inside of the elbow that can get torn, stretched, or frayed with a significant amount of throwing.
 An injury to the ligament, also called the Tommy John ligament can be devastating to a pitchers career.
 Techniques to reconstruct the ligament have improved over the years and more athletes are returning to a high level of play.
 Look at the Reasons Why You Should Consider an Orthopedic Spine Surgeon and why is important to look for help.